* China Dec imports from North Korea -81.6 pct y/y to $54.34 mln

 In November, China imported no iron ore, coal or lead from North Korea, the second full month of the U.N. trade sanctions.

-China, the main source of North Korea's fuel, also did not export any gasoline, jet fuel, diesel or fuel oil to its neighbour.
+China, the main source of North Korea's fuel, did not export any gasoline, jet fuel, diesel or fuel oil to its neighbor in November.